 As part of these festivities, Key West First Legal Rum Distillery creates a special batch of Bad Bitch rum to celebrate.
 Each bottle is numbered and some are sold or auctioned off as part of a fundraiser for the Hemingway Days event.

 Kevin entered to win a bottle being raffled off… and he won.
 That numbered bottle of Bad Bitch sits very proudly on our bar.
 Not to be opened.
-We did buy another bottle of Bad Bitch to enjoy and let’s say we really did enjoy.
-This rum is aged in Pinot Noir barrels which gives it a richness unlike most rums.
+We did buy another bottle of Bad Bitch to enjoy and let’s say we really did enjoy it.
+This rum is aged in Pinot Noir barrels which gives it a richness, unlike most rums.
 It has the full flavor of a Pinot Noir and the smoothness of a rum.
 While enjoying a tasting, ask about the story…

 The Key West First Legal Rum Distillery is a great way to spend some time off of Duval.
-Step in, taste some great rum, and possible learn a little bit more about Key West history.
+Step in, taste some great rum, and possibly learn a little bit more about Key West history.